dishant-1708/-12313596---COIT20261---2026T1-/week1.md

 ## Conclusion

-The project was successfully completed.
-The Linux host was configured with a static IP address and verified through the console.
-All required outputs, including screenshots and configuration steps, were completed.
+Overall, the project was completed successfully.
+The Linux host was configured with a static IP address, and the setup was verified through the console.
+This exercise provided a solid introduction to basic networking in GNS3.

 ---